OutSystems/docs-support/src/enterprise/troubleshooting/slow-publishing-117x.md

 ---
-summary:
+summary: Known issue that causes slow publishing in Platform Server versions 11.7.x.
+Check the causes, the mitigation, and the resolution.
 ---

 # Slow publishing in OutSystems 11.7.x

+There's a known issue in Platform Server versions 11.7.x that causes publishing to be slower in some circunstances.
+The issue was solved in Platform Server 11.8.0 and above.
+If you're upgrading the Platform Server, we advise using the latest version available.

 ## Symptoms

-One of the following becomes slower after an update / upgrade to OutSystems version 11.7.x
+One of the following becomes slower after an upgrade to OutSystems version 11.7.x

 * Solution publishing in ServiceCenter